 Rushdie was witty last night.
 He made us laugh.
 He jabbed Bush.
 And he made the conservatives in the house queasy.
 I saw a politician in the audience, but I cannot remember who it was (maybe it was Melinda Schwegmann): We don’t have many Salman Rushdie’s in our culture today, though.
 Gone are the days of the public satirists.
 Perhaps, you can still find them on Youtube in the likes of Chris Crocker or on television with the Daily Show but the likes of Kurt Vonnegut and Mark Twain are few and far between.
 It is like when they asked Dorothy Parker to speak about Horticulture.
 “You can lead a horticulture but you cannot make her think!”
 (You have to say that joke out loud to get it!).

 I thought it was interesting that Rusdie was in New Orleans.
 I think this was his first visit and I am glad I decided to attend.
 It invigorated me to hear a public intellectual speak who did not mouth the same tired babble over and over again.
 I actually, got up and asked him a question.
-I had read an essay he had written on Heraclitus in Granta and he said his favorite quote from Heraclitus was “A man’s daimon (his character) is his ethos (or his fate).
+I had read an essay he had written on Heraclitus in Granta and he said his favorite quote from Heraclitus was "A man’s daimon (his character) is his ethos (or his fate)".
 So, I asked him, “What is Salman Rushdie’s daimon?”
-He answered with another anecdote about he and his sister which I really do not recall the details because I was so nervous standing up there at the dais.
+He answered with another anecdote about him and his sister which I really do not recall the details because I was so nervous standing up there at the dais.
 It’s kind of nerve-wracking to ask a public intellectual a public question!

-Rushdie in New Orleans
+Talk at Tulane University: Salman Rushdie in New Orleans

 I am an educator and a writer.
 I was born in Louisiana and I now live in the Big Apple.
 My heart beats to the rhythm of "Ain't No Place to Pee on Mardi Gras Day".
 My style is of the hot sauce variety.
 I love philosophy sprinkles and a hot cup of café au lait.